You are using an old version of your web browser.

-Stakeholder Engagement
+Stakeholder engagement

 Sampo Group’s primary stakeholder groups are investors, customers, employees, suppliers and other business partners, and local communities.
 Each primary stakeholder group has several subcategories.

-Group goals and ambitions
+Goals and ambitions

-Stakeholder engagement and dialogue, Sampo Group
+Stakeholder engagement and dialogue

 Stakeholder group Forum for dialogue and frequency of discussions Examples of discussion topics